rameerez/profitable/README.md

 - [ ] Support other currencies other than USD
 - [ ] Support for multiple plans (churn by plan, MRR by plan, etc)
 - [ ] Make sure other payment processors other than Stripe work as intended
-- [ ] account for subscription upgrades/downgrades within a period
+- [ ] Account for subscription upgrades/downgrades within a period
+- [ ] Add a way to input monthly costs (maybe via config?) so that we can calculate a profit margin %
+- [ ] JSON

 ## Contributing